Digitally Sign a PDF Document

 signatures.
 If your signature is unable to be applied directly in IronPDF's signing methods, you will need to create a X509Certificate2

-certificate with instructions that can be found here.
+certificate with instructions that can be found on the Microsoft documentation.

 Sign: Create PdfSignature From X509Certificate2